Golf Tutorials

 A good downswing certainly involves a weight shift to your lead side (the left side for a right-handed golfer), but it's a dynamic move that happens as a result of rotation, not as a separate, initial shove.
 When you slide, your lower body gets way out in front of your upper body and the golf club.
 This one move is the source of so many common frustrations in golf:

 • Loss of Power: Rotational speed creates clubhead speed.
 A lateral slide stalls this rotation, effectively putting the brakes on your power generation.
-You an'll never hit the ball with authority by anshoving your hips at it.
+You'll never hit the ball with authority by shoving your hips at it.
+Learning how to generate power in your golf swing comes from efficient rotation.

-• Inconsistent Contact: A slide throws the low point of your answing arc out of whack.
-When your hips drift too far forward, the club bottoms out behind the ball (a fat shot) or you save it anwith your hands and catch the equator of the anball (a thin shot).
+• Inconsistent Contact: A slide throws the low point of your swing arc out of whack.
+When your hips drift too far forward, the club bottoms out behind the ball (a fat shot) or you save it with your hands and catch the equator of the ball (a thin shot).

 • No Compression: That "PGA Tour sound" - that crisp smash - comes from compressing the golf ball, hitting down on it cleanly with a forward-leaning shaft.
-Sliding makes this nearly an anan impossible.
-Your an an an hips are in the way, forcing you to lift the club into the ball rather than compressing down onto it.
+Sliding makes this nearly impossible.
+Your hips are in the way, forcing you to lift the club into the ball rather than compressing down onto it.

 The goal isn't to eliminate all lateral motion, but to sequence it correctly.
 We want the downswing to start with the feeling of the hips turning and shifting weight simultaneously, leading to a powerful unwinding motion through the ball.